pdjr-signalk/pdjr-skplugin-renotifier/readme/usage.md

 __Use these notifiers__
-The notifier scripts which should be invoked when notification matching one of the chosen trigger states appears on the trigger path.
+The notifier scripts which should be invoked when notification matching one of the chosen trigger states appears on the trigger path (if the plugin's `script/` directory contains no executable scripts, then this list will be empty).
-Default is to use the `null` notification script.
+Default is to use no notification scripts.
 Select the script or scripts you wish to use.

 ### Notification scripts